compbiomedeu/compbiomedeu.github.io/applications/HemeLB/HemeLB.md

 Then the 'hemelb' executable is located in '$HEMELBROOT/src/install/bin'

-### Installation steps using existing modules for the dependencies
+### Optimized installation steps using existing modules for the dependencies (recommended)
 ```bash
 module purge
 module load surfsara